PSORLab/EAGO.jl/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 Thanks for your interest in EAGO!
-You can use this Github issue to suggest new features or make recommendations on additional documentation for EAGO.
+You can use this GitHub issue to suggest new features or make recommendations on additional documentation for EAGO.

 **If your feature request is related to a problem, please describe the problem.**